nikkorn/mistreevous/README.md

 ```

 #### Optional Arguments
-Arguments can optionally be passed to blackboard condition functions in the same was as action nodes.
+Arguments can optionally be passed to agent condition functions in the same was as action nodes.
 This is done by including them in the condition node argument list in the definition.
 These optional arguments must be defined after the condition name identifier argument, and can be a `number`, `string`, `boolean` or `null`.

 ```
 root {